The Lattice of integer partitions and its infinite extension: The infinite binary tree

 \section{The infinite binary tree $T_B(\infty)$}

-As shown in our procedure to construct \lbnp\ from \lbn, each element $s$ of $\lbnp $ is obtained from an element $s' \in \lbn$ by addition of one grain: $s = \inc{\mbox{$s'$}}{i}$ for some integer $i$.
-We will now represent this relation by a tree where $s$ is the son of $s'$ iff $s = \inc{\mbox{$s'$}}{i}$ and we label with $i$ the edge $s' \longrightarrow s$ in this tree.
+As shown in our procedure to construct \lbnp\ from \lbn, each element $a$ of $\lbnp $ is obtained from an element $a'$ of $\lbn$ by addition of one grain: $a = \inc{\mbox{$a'$}}{i}$ for some integer $i$.
+We will now represent this relation by a tree where $a \in \lbnp$ is the son of $a' \in \lbn$ if and only if $a = \inc{\mbox{$a'$}}{i}$ and we label with $i$ the edge $a' \longrightarrow a$ in this tree.
 We denote this tree by \tb.
-The root of this tree is $(0)$.
-The recursive structure of this tree will allow us to obtain a recursive formula for the cardinal of \lbn.
+The root of this tree is the empty partition $()$.
+We will show two ways to find the partitions of a given integer $n$ in \tb, which will make it possible to give an efficient and simple algorithm to enumerate them.
+Moreover, the recursive structure of this tree will allow us to obtain a recursive formula for the cardinality of \lbn\ and some special classes of partitions.